Chandan-Shaw/Characterization/README.md

   The Coulomb is a large unit of charge.
 1C = 1 / 1.602 * 10^-19 =  6.24 * 10^-18

+  ### 1.2 Current
+  The electric current due to the flow of electronic charge in a conductor.

+  Electric Current is the time rate of change of Charge,measured in **Ampere** (A).

+  Mathematically - i = dq/dt   (1 Ampere = 1 Coulomb/1Second)

 - ## 1.
 CMOS